Stakes rise for Sanders heading into Michigan primary

 That’s a reference to the Obama administration overseeing federal bailouts that helped the auto industry — the lifeblood of Michigan’s economy — weather the 2009 financial crisis.
 Sanders counters that he, too, voted to save the auto industry.
 He also says that, unlike Biden, he opposed the North American Free Trade Agreement, which he said prompted thousands of Michigan jobs to move to Mexico since taking effect in 1994.

+Anthony Fauci, the nation’s leading infectious disease expert, stopped short of calling on candidates to put a pause on political rallies.
+Instead, he said he wouldn’t criticize someone seeking office for putting a pause on big gatherings.

+“If you’re talking about a campaign rally tomorrow in a place where there is no community spread, I think the judgment to have it might be a good judgment,” Fauci said Monday at a White House briefing.
+“If you want to talk about large gatherings in a place where you have community spread, I think that’s a judgment call.”

-One of the big questions going into Tuesday is whether Massachusetts Sen. Elizabeth Warren, who dropped out of the race last week, will endorse Biden or Sanders.
-So far, she’s declined to back either man, an especially frustrating development for Sanders, who could use Warren’s help in unifying progressives in much the same way Biden has been able to rally moderates.
+An outstanding question going into Tuesday is whether Massachusetts Sen. Elizabeth Warren, who dropped out of the race last week, will endorse Biden or Sanders.
+So far, she’s declined to back either, an especially frustrating development for Sanders, who could use Warren’s help in unifying progressives in much the same way Biden has been able to rally moderates.

 Sanders won’t say if he’s personally lobbying Warren for her endorsement.
 He did manage to secure the backing of Jackson, who said it was no time for centrist compromise.